-Projects will require P3 students to learn important skills for high school, college and the workforce.
-Students will produce complex presentations, present their thinking to others, work in teams while learning to plan their time effectively.
+Projects require P3 students to learn important skills for high school, college and the workforce.
+Students produce complex presentations, present their thinking to others, work in teams while learning to plan their time effectively.
 For example, students learn presentation and mathematics through planning a major sporting event.
 They develop budgets and present their project plans to peers.

 Learning and interest in school are enhanced when students have opportunities to explore.
 P3 students will be provided with opportunities such as art, music, computer coding, robotics, and physical education so they can develop health bodies and curious minds.

 Each P3 student learns foundational knowledge and skills at their own pace.
 Some students are able to study ahead while others get additional supports.
 This is possible by using a computer-based learning system that lets each student progress at his or her own pace.
 Students learn to take responsibility for their own learning by being given the tools necessary to plan out their studies.Teachers oversee students during personalized learning time and check in with them regularly to ensure they are progressing.